radrow/ddtrace/IMPLEMENTATION.md

 ### Operation of a monitored service

 The wrapped generic server is started through the `gen_monitored` module.
-This helps informing the service that it is monitored and is useful for integration with unmonitored components of the system.
+This step not strictly needed, but is useful for integration with unmonitored components of the system and makes examples simpler.

 ### Operation of the monitor